 Can my identification stay private as a donor?

 Yes!
-As a donor with Cryos, you have the choice to make your identification private.
+When you become a sperm or an egg donor with Cryos, you have the choice to make your identification private.
 We understand that different individuals have different needs and will not disclose your information.

 Can I give out my identification?